 Writing a Plugin

 RoadRunner provides the ability to create custom plugins, event listeners, middlewares, etc., that extend its functionality.
-It uses Endure container to manage dependencies, this approach is similar to the PHP Container implementation with automatic method injection.
+It uses the Endure container to manage dependencies.
+This approach is similar to the PHP container implementation with automatic method injection.

 To create a custom plugin, you can follow these steps: